Philippe Viard: Final years and death

-Since his appointment as Bishop of Wellington several requests had been made for Viard to visit Rome.
-On 8 July 1868 he left for Europe.
-From 1869–70 he attended the First Vatican Council in Rome, presided over by Pope Pius IX.
-In his absence Dunedin (Otago and Southland) was created a separate diocese under Bishop Patrick Moran.
+After his appointment as Bishop of Wellington, several requests had been made for Viard to visit Rome.
+On 8 July 1868, he left for Europe.
+From 1869 to 1870 he attended the First Vatican Council in Rome, presided over by Pope Pius IX.
+In his absence, Dunedin (Otago and Southland) was created as a separate diocese under Bishop Patrick Moran.
 The affection Wellington people had for Viard was evidenced by the crowd which welcomed him back to New Zealand on 19 March 1871.
-His health had suffered.
+However, it was evident that his health had suffered during his travels.
 By 1872 it was evident death was near.

 He died on 2 June 1872, aged 62, and was buried in St Mary's Cathedral and his grave is now in Sacred Heart Cathedral.
-He was succeeded by Francis Redwood SM.
+He was succeeded by Francis Redwood.

-Viard College
+Legacy

-Bishop Viard College in Porirua to the north of Wellington is named in memory of Bishop Viard.
+Bishop Viard College in Porirua to the north of Wellington is named after him.